-Pursuant to the Merger Agreement, the aggregate merger consideration payable to equity holders of BlackSky at closing (the "Total Consideration") will be paid in a number of shares of newly-issued Class A common stock of the Company, valued at \$10.00 per share (the "Company Common Stock"), calculated by dividing (x) \$925,000,000, plus (a) the aggregate exercise prices that would be paid to BlackSky if all stock options and all warrants outstanding as of immediately prior to the closing were exercised in full, minus (b) any unfunded amount under BlackSky's bridge loan, minus (c) the total consideration payable to shares of BlackSky's Class B common stock, which is equal to the product of (i) the total number of shares of BlackSky's Class B common stock, par value \$0.00001 per share, issued and outstanding as of immediately prior to the effective time of the Merger and (ii) an amount in cash equal to \$0.00001 by (y) \$10.00.
+Pursuant to the Merger Agreement, the aggregate merger consideration payable to equity holders of BlackSky at closing (the "Total Consideration") will be paid in a number of shares of newly-issued Class A common stock of the Company, valued at \$10.00 per share (the "Company Common Stock"), calculated by dividing (x) \$925,000,000, plus (a) the aggregate exercise prices that would be paid to BlackSky if all stock options and all warrants outstanding as of immediately prior to the closing were exercised in full, minus (b) any unfunded amount under BlackSky's bridge loan, minus (c) the total consideration payable to shares of BlackSky's Class B common stock, which is equal to the product of (i) the total number of shares of BlackSky's Class B common stock, which is equal to the effective time of the Merger and (ii) an amount in cash equal to \$0.00001 by (y) \$10.00.

-Effective as of the effective time of the Merger and by virtue of the Merger, each option to purchase shares of BlackSky Class A Common Stock (each, a "BlackSky Stock Option") that is outstanding and unexercised as of immediately prior to the effective time of the Merger will be converted into an option to acquire a number of shares of Company Class A Common Stock equal to the product obtained by multiplying (x) the number of shares of BlackSky Common Stock subject to the applicable BlackSky Stock Option by (y) the Class A Common Exchange Ratio, and will be subject to the same terms and conditions as were applicable to such BlackSky Stock Option (each an "Assumed Company Stock Option").
+Effective as of the effective time of the Merger and by virtue of the Merger, each option to purchase shares of BlackSky Class A Common Stock (each, a "BlackSky Stock Option") that is outstanding and unexercised as of immediately prior to the effective time of the Merger will be converted into an option to acquire a number of shares of Company Class A Common Stock equal to the product obtained by multiplying (x) the number of shares of BlackSky Stock Option by (y) the Class A Common Exchange Ratio, and will be subject to the same terms and conditions as were applicable to such BlackSky Stock Option (each an "Assumed Company Stock Option").
 For purposes of the Merger Agreement, the Class A Common Exchange Ratio equals the quotient of (A) the residual Total Consideration after taking into account the preferred series preference amounts, divided by \$10.00, divided by (B) the number of participating shares of BlackSky Common Stock on a fully diluted basis.
-The exercise price per share applicable to such BlackSky Stock Option will be equal to the quotient obtained by dividing (x) the exercise price per share applicable to such BlackSky Stock Option will be equal to the quotient obtained by dividing (x) the exercise price per share applicable to such BlackSky Stock Option will be equal to the quotient obtained by dividing (x) the exercise price per share applicable to such BlackSky Stock Option by (y) the Class A Common Exchange Ratio.
+The exercise price per share of each Assumed Company Stock Option will be equal to the quotient obtained by dividing (x) the exercise price per share applicable to such BlackSky Stock Option will be equal to the quotient obtained by dividing (x) the exercise price per share applicable to such BlackSky Stock Option by (y) the Class A Common Exchange Ratio.